 - The battle system in Insurgency actively fosters tension and promotes shrewd and precise maneuvering.

-- The user can also alter the appearance of their character by selecting from a range of different themes and hairstyles in Insurgency.
+- The user can also alter the appearance of their character.

 - The console version of Insurgency has some graphical problems.

-- Insurgency is proving to be troublesome for functioning properly with some consoles, especially older models like the PS4 and Xbox One.
+- Insurgency is proving to be troublesome for functioning properly with some consoles.

 17. War Thunder